 Sedation dentistry allows your dentist to provide a variety of dental treatments safely and effectively for anyone who experiences anxiety when visiting the dentist.
 During sedation for dental treatment, your dentist will administer gas or medications to help you feel more comfortable while receiving dental care, and it can be used for many different dental procedures, including oral surgery and even teeth cleaning.
 Oral sedation dentistry, IV sedation dentistry, and laughing gas are a few examples of the dental sedation treatments available.
 While more commonly known as sleep dentistry, patients remain awake under dental sedation unless they’re receiving general anesthesia.

 What Does Sedation Dentistry Cost?

 Since sleep dentistry is customized to meet individual needs, the exact sedation dentistry cost will vary for each person.
 The type of dental procedure you receive and which method of sedation is right for you are the main factors that affect your total cost.
-You may also be eligible for our office’s affordable payment plan, which can help you manage the cost of treatment.
+You may also be eligible for our office’s affordable payment option, which can help you manage the cost of treatment.

 Why Should I Choose Dental Sedation?

 Dental sedation can help you have a positive experience at the dentist’s office, whether you suffer from dental anxiety, have a low pain tolerance, or have a sensitive gag reflex.
 Call our office to schedule an appointment and learn about the benefits of having sedation dentistry in Roselle Park.

 There are different types of sedation dentistry:

 - Laughing Gas: laughing gas is the mildest form of dental sedation you can receive.
 During treatment, your dentist places a small mask over your nose so you can breathe in the gas.
 You’ll start to feel relaxed shortly after breathing in the gas, but you’ll stay awake during treatment.